lakkatv/lakka-website/content/articles/2015/01/20/new-hardware-odroid-c1.md

 So we got, twice, as we were told :

-> - ODROID-C1 Revision2 Board : the only difference is EMI/ESD optimisation and IR receiver location.
+> - ODROID-C1 Revision2 Board : the only difference is EMI/ESD optimization and IR receiver location.
 The software is 100% same.
 > - HDMI Cable
 > - USB-DC plug cable
 > - ODROID-C1 Case Blue